 Beyond that, you really don’t need much more than your toiletries.
 Disney resorts provide hair dryers, shampoo, conditioner, soap and lotion.
 The Disney H2O brand of bath and body products is a favorite in our house.
 The hubby has even purchased some to bring home.
 Disney even provides mosquito repellent in the parks.

 I do suggest packing small snacks.
 My boys love any kind of jerky, and trail mix.
 Both are great sources of protein and pack in a suitcase pretty easily.
 I tried granola bars and cheese crackers once.
 No one wanted them because they were crumbled by the time we got to the parks.

 Don’t forget to keep the magic bands in the carry on.
 You will need those to get on Disney’s Magic Express, the complimentary bus service from the airport to the resort.
 I usually pack the boys’ swimsuits in the carry on, as well.
 After a long flight, or car ride, they need some to release some extra energy.
 After a quick swim for the boys, and a beverage by the pool for mom and dad the vacation is official!
 We’re all more relaxed and ready to hit the parks after a little down time.
-Here is a very Packing for Walt Disney World (basic) to get your started.

 If you’d like to read more about what to pack The Educational Tourist has some awesome tips, too!